uPortal-Project/uPortal-start/docs/en/content/resource-server.md

 uPortal supports the caching of static files in the Resource Server module.
 While several JavaScript packages are included, you can add your own.

-Note: that the [webjars](webjars.md) document covers how to add webjars to Resource Server via Gradle configuration over this manual approach.

 The following manual approach captures the actual static files in your repo.

 ## Check Existing Resources